Explicit Acyclic Models and (Co)Chain Operations: The Isomorphisms

-The prism sign $p(x)$ has a nice geometric definition, but it is not expressed directly in terms of the surjection $x$.
+{\bf Computation of $\bf{p(x)}$.} The prism sign $p(x)$ has a nice geometric definition, but it is not expressed directly in terms of the surjection $x$.
 To calculate $p(x)$ we refer to the organization of the prism associated to $x = (x_1, \ldots, x_{n+k})$,

 All the integers between 1 and $n+k$ occur exactly once as subscripts of these $x$ entries.
 The entries in each simplex factor are increasing and the last entries of each are the non-caesura entries of $x$.
 In the interest of slightly cleaner notation, write $x_{\ell k_{\ell -1}} = x_{\ell k_\ell'}$.
 Of course if $k_\ell = 1$ there are no caesura vertices $x_{\ell j}$ and the corresponding prism factor is $\Delta^0$.\\